 Know before you go

 If you prefer a real wine tasting over a wine vending machine (I guess I get where you’re coming from … but wine vending … OK I’ll drop it) then make sure to schedule your tour ahead of time.
-Each winery surrounding Montalcino has different hours and tour schedules.
+Each winery surrounding Montalcino, Italy, has different hours and tour schedules.
 Also to note, most are only accessible via car, so map out your vineyard-crawl ahead of time to hit all the hot spots.